populse_mia.data_manager package

 run()[source]

-Override the QThread run method.
-Executed when the worker is started, fills the database and updates the progress.
+This method overrides the QThread run method and is executed when the worker is started.
+It processes the export logs, imports scans, and updates the database.

 populse_mia.data_manager.data_loader.read_log(project, main_window)[source]